Manual

 Activity

-• Because an activity can consist of multiple pathways, the normalized results will be summed
+- Because an activity can consist of multiple pathways, the normalised results will be summed

 Equation 3: Summed pathways for the activity